 More than 20 years ago, Noble Energy began its relationship with the Republic of Equatorial Guinea (EG) as a participant in the Alba field.
-In addition to natural gas and crude oil production, related operations include an LPG processing plant where liquids are recovered and a methanol plant.
+In addition to natural gas and crude oil production, related operations include a methanol plant and an LPG processing plant where liquids are recovered.

 For the latest West Africa news, see the most recent presentation on the Investor Events page.